zeinab-sheikhi/multilingual-bert/README.md

 ### Dataset

-The primary dataset used in this project is the **Universal Dependencies** (UD) dataset, specifically focusing on the Sequoia treebank.
+The primary dataset used in this project is the **Universal Dependencies** (UD) dataset.
 The following languages are included in our analysis:

 - **Persian**
 - **Arabic**